Alfred Hitchcock Collectors’ Guide: Rich and Strange (1931)

 • Cheap bootlegs abound, but every official, good quality release is finally listed

-Rich and Strange (1931, dir.
-Alfred Hitchcock) L-R: Percy Marmont, Joan Barry, Elsie Randolph, Betty Amann and Henry Kendal
+Percy Marmont, Joan Barry, Elsie Randolph, Betty Amann and Henry Kendall in Rich and Strange (1931, dir.
+Alfred Hitchcock)

 Mixed doubles: L-R: Percy Marmont, Joan Barry, Elsie Randolph, Betty Amann and Henry Kendall.
 Elsie likes playing cards; there’s a clue to her favourite game in her character’s name.